emmamcivor/UoN_math_computing_seminar/README.md

 ```
 to run multiple instances of the `test.m` script in parallel.
 The saved files will be saved to the working directory which means you can keep everything together and have different folders for different parameter sets.

+5. Make sure that you remove `parallel.log` and `parallel.out` from the working directory before you run a new set of simulations using GNU parallel.
+If not, then GNU parallel will not run because it thinks all the sessions have been completed.

 #### Cite the software!
 If you use GNU parallel you should cite the software:
 ```Latex